 Kick off your trip in the first Utah’s first national park with a stay at Zion National Park Lodge, where rocking chairs on porches and mission-style furniture in guest rooms evokes the ineffable summer-camp simplicity.
 (Bonus: Lodge guests get special permission to drive their cars into Zion Canyon, while all other visitors need to use park shuttles.)

-It’s a three-hour drive from McCarran International Airport to Zion Lodge, where rocking chairs on porches and handmade Mission-style furniture in the rooms evoke summer-camp simplicity.
-Bonus: Guests get special permission to drive their cars into Zion Canyon.
-(Others need to use park shuttles between March and November.)
-During those months, you can rent a bicycle from the lodge and pedal along a paved road to ogle soaring sandstone walls and access Zion’s best hikes, such as the one to Angel’s Landing, a breath-snatching rock promontory offering bird’s-eye views down into Zion Canyon.
-After a day of exploring, retreat to the lodge’s Red Rock Grill for bison meat loaf and Navajo fry-bread tacos.
-Don't miss a beer at Zion Canyon Brewing Company in Springdale, the gateway town to Zion.
+From mid-March through October, you can rent a bicycle from the lodge (for $10 per hour, $25 for up to four hours, or $35 for up to eight hours) and pedal along a paved road alongside soaring sandstone walls.
+From the lodge, you can also access some of Zion’s best hikes, such as one to Angel’s Landing, a breath-snatching rock promontory offering bird’s-eye views down into Zion Canyon.
+After a day of exploring, retreat to the lodge’s Red Rock Grill for bison meatloaf and Navajo fry-bread tacos, or treat yourself to a beer at Zion Canyon Brewing Company in nearby Springdale, the gateway town to Zion.

 It’s 331 miles to your next stop.

-Take your final stop at The Museum Club in Flagstaff.
-Step inside the massive, log-walled dance hall where Willie Nelson and Waylon Jennings practiced their riffs and new country artists keep dancers swinging.
+In Flagstaff, make your final Southwestern road-trip stop at The Museum Club, the massive, log-walled dance hall where Willie Nelson and Waylon Jennings once practiced their riffs and new country artists continue to keep dancers swinging.